 Choosing a lender to refinance your student loans

-If you’re struggling to manage your student loans — while also juggling other debt like a credit card or auto loan — refinancing can be a huge help.
+If you’re struggling to manage your student loans — while also juggling other debt like a credit card or auto loan — a student loan refinance can be a huge help.
 With refinancing, you can save money, get out of debt faster, and even reduce your monthly payment.
 Before submitting your application, make sure you compare rates from multiple refinancing lenders to ensure you get the best rate.